python-rope/ropevim/README.rst

 Basic Installation
 ------------------

-A simple way to download and install, which does not rely on any vim native package (requires Vim 8), is:
+A simple way to download and install, which does just uses native packaging system (requires Vim 8):

 .. code:: bash